-Increase assessment and analysis of existing personnel, equipment and procedures to identify and mitigate any potential safety hazards a.
-Metric: Number of safety audits, inspections, or assessments completed per specified period of time b.
-Baseline: 1 per yearc.
-Target: 1 per year a.
-Metric: Percent of corrective action strategies complete per specified period of time b.
-Baseline: 3 per yearc.
-Target: 4 per year
+Increase assessment and analysis of existing personnel, equipment and procedures to identify and mitigate any potential safety hazards

+- a.
+Metric: Number of safety audits, inspections, or assessments completed per specified period of time

+- b.
+Baseline: 1 per year

+- c.
+Target: 1 per year